renovatebot/renovate/docs/usage/configuration-options.md

 A list of glob-style matchers that determine which files will be included in the final commit made by Renovate.
 Dotfiles are included.

+Optional field which defaults to any non-ignored file in the repo (`**/*` glob pattern).
+Specify a custom value for this if you wish to exclude certain files which are modified by your `postUpgradeTasks` and you don't want committed.

 ### executionMode

 Defaults to `update`, but can also be set to `branch`.